 Are you in recovery from drugs and alcohol?
-Do you something that balances a need for change with strengths, creativity, and a few chuckles?
-What about something with moving parts and a super soundtrack?
-If you’re looking for a light-hearted but paradoxically demanding workbook chock full of traditional substance abuse treatment handouts and outside-the-box stuff…well, you’ve reached the right place.
+When it comes to treatment, do you seek something new, something outside-the-box?
+What about creativity, humor, artwork, coloring, puzzles, moving parts, and a super soundtrack?
+If you’re looking for a light-hearted but paradoxically demanding workbook chock full of traditional substance abuse treatment handouts presented in a very different light….well, you’ve reached the right place.

 Except for the moving parts.
 We’re still working on that.

 And despite the super soundtrack playing in the background, the book won’t be available until 2020.
 (The author requests you play a super soundtrack now.)

 Substance abuse counselor, creativity guru, brain coach, and humor in one, WEIRD AND WACKY WORKBOOK FOR RECOVERY (WW) balances evidence-based medicine with that right-brained energy needed to survive addiction and create a life worth living.

 Think Picasso, Monty Python, Gary Larson’s Far Side, a coloring book, and the Substance Abuse and Mental Health Services Administration (SAMHSA) pulled together into one space.
 Ask them to process their childhood, solve world hunger, and establish a treatment program for addiction, and there you have it.